 - Best for Luxury: nothing can compete with the historic El Tovar Hotel located in Grand Canyon Village

 - Best Budget: Holiday Inn Express Grand Canyon located in Tusayan

-- Best for Groups: a vacation rental is often a great choice for groups and this Grand Canyon Bungalow on Vrbo sleeps 6.
+- Best for Groups: a vacation rental is often a great choice for groups and the Canyon Plaza Apartments has two bedroom rentals.

 Grand Canyon Viewpoints by Location

 We’ve included a detailed description of the Grand Canyon viewpoints grouped by their location.
 This should help you find the best viewpoints as you plan your travels through the park.